-The First Master: John Allen Giles and the City of London School (Hardback) by Terry Heard To be published August 2021
+The First Master: John Allen Giles and the City of London School (Hardback) by Terry Heard (Now Available)

 On 2nd February 1837, City of London School opened its doors for the first time to 441 boys.
 Presiding over the opening was John Allen Giles, an engaging but prickly character, whose eventful life (including three years as the School’s first Headmaster) is chronicled in The First Master, written by Terry Heard, Old Citizen and former Second Master.